IBM-Bluemix-Docs/java/spring.md

 ## Spring Boot
 {: #spring-boot}

 Spring Boot was introduced in 2014, to "improve containerless web application architectures".
 Its goal was to move configuration from XML into code.
-Spring Boot provides mechanisms for creating applications based on an opinionted view of what technologies should be used.
+Spring Boot provides mechanisms for creating applications based on an opinionated view of what technologies should be used.
 Spring Boot applications are Spring applications, and use a programming model unique to that ecosystem.

 Spring Boot emphasizes convention over configuration, and uses a combination of annotations and classpath discovery to enable additional functions.
 By default, Spring Boot applications are built into a self-contained runnable jar file that includes all required dependencies (including an embedded Tomcat server).
 Applications can alternately be packaged as war files deployed to an application server.